koajs/router/README.md

 ## Call for Maintainers

-This module if fork from [koa-router](https://github.com/ZijianHe/koa-router), the most widely used router module in koa community, because of it is lake of activity now.
-Thanks for the greate work of @alexmingoia and the original team.
+This module is a fork from [koa-router](https://github.com/ZijianHe/koa-router), the most widely used router module in koa community, because of its lack of activity. **Thanks for the great work of @alexmingoia and the original team**.

-And now we need maintainers for this project.
-Anyone interested can creates pull requests to fixes bugs or implements new features, we will add active contributors as collaborators.
+Now we need maintainers for this project.
+Anyone interested can create pull requests to bug fixes or implement new features, we will add active contributors as collaborators.

+---

 > Router middleware for [koa](https://github.com/koajs/koa)